Slackadays/Clipboard/.github/pull_request_template.md

 # Pull Request Requirements

-We're always accepting pull requests for contributions to Clipboard.
+We're always accepting pull requests for contributions to the Clipboard Project.
-To keep Clipboard's quality high and the PRs flowing smoothly, we have three very simple rules that all PRs must follow.
+To keep quality high and the PRs flowing smoothly, we have three very simple rules that all PRs must follow.

-### Use Clipboard's Existing Code Style
+### Use The Existing Code Style

-All code PRs must follow a similar code style to that of the existing code in Clipboard, unless the PR is about the code style itself.
+All code PRs must follow a similar code style to that of the existing code, unless the PR is about the code style itself.

 ### All Tests Must Pass